HimekoInaba/haskell-tutorial/Readme.md

 Strict evaluation
 Variables are evaluated immideatly.
 It means when we call func on an assigment, will hold evaluated value of the func.
 In our scenario, out code will run in 3 hours.
 Eventhough, we will use only x or y as a return value.
+***Java***
 ```java
 int evaluate(int arg) {
     int x = func1(arg);